Better Call Grep: Evaluating and Improving Grep-Like Lexical Retrieval for Repository-Level Code Completion: Improving Naive via Post-Processing

 To quantify the contribution of each component, we conduct an ablation study on the CrossCodeEval dataset (Table~\ref{tab:ablation_full}).
 We compare four variants, and the results demonstrate that structure-aware deduplication contributes more substantially to performance gains:

 \stitle{\modelname\ (Naive)}: The baseline configuration.
 Due to the absence of deduplication and weighted re-ranking, its performance is constrained by redundancy and noise.

 \stitle{\modelname\ w/o Dedup}: Replaces the re-ranking strategy from Jaccard to BM25 exclusively (without deduplication).
 The results indicate relatively marginal performance gains; the EM on Python DeepSeek-V3.2-EXP increased only from 38.61\% to 39.12\%, a rise of 0.51\%.
 This suggests that while BM25 optimizes ranking weights, solely refining the ranking algorithm struggles to break the bottleneck of insufficient information density when the context window is occupied by a substantial volume of repetitive code fragments.
+To further analyze whether the improvement brought by BM25 is statistically meaningful rather than random fluctuation, we conduct paired significance tests for all comparisons between BM25 and Jaccard using McNemar's test.
+The results consistently satisfy the conventional statistical significance criterion ($p<0.05$), confirming that the proposed modification is effective rather than incidental.

 \stitle{\modelname\ w/o BM25}: This variant retains the original Jaccard ranking while adding the deduplication module.
 It achieves a substantial performance improvement, reaching an EM of 41.93\% on Python DeepSeek-V3.2-EXP—an increase of 3.32\% over Naive \modelname.
 This gain is considerably larger than that obtained by merely replacing the ranking algorithm.